 What are the details that will be presented to the investors in the Funding Request?

 - Your company’s principal activities, purpose of the loan and source of repayment;

-- Key terms of the Loan Request including loan size, tenor and interest rate;
+- Key terms of the Funding Request including loan size, tenor and interest rate;

 - Any collateral to be provided to secure the loan;